Lou Brock: St. Louis Cardinals (1964–1979)

-The Cardinals won the National League pennant for a second consecutive year in 1968 as Brock once again led the league in stolen bases as well as in doubles and triples.
-In the 1968 World Series against the Detroit Tigers, Brock had three stolen bases in Game 3 and contributed a double, triple, home run, and four runs batted in during Game 4 to help the Cardinals build a three-games to one advantage over the Tigers.
-The Cardinals appeared to be on the verge of winning a second consecutive World Series, going into the fifth inning of Game 5 with a 3–2 lead.
-Although Brock's base running abilities had proven to be a factor in the previous four games, his carelessness may have cost the Cardinals a run.
+The Cardinals won the National League pennant for a second consecutive year in 1968, as Brock once again led the league in stolen bases as well as in doubles and triples.
+In the 1968 World Series against the Detroit Tigers, Brock had three stolen bases in Game 3 and contributed a double, triple, home run, and four runs batted in Game 4 to help the Cardinals build a three-game to one advantage over the Tigers.
+Going into the fifth inning of Game 5 with a 3–2 lead, the Cardinals appeared to be on the verge of winning a second consecutive World Series.
 After Brock had hit a double, he tried to score standing up on Julián Javier's single to left, but Willie Horton threw him out with a strong throw to home plate.
 Detroit rallied for three runs in the seventh inning as Mickey Lolich shut out the Cardinals for the final eight innings to win the game for the Tigers.
-In Game 7, Brock had another crucial miscue when he was picked off base by Lolich, extinguishing a possible Cardinals rally.
-The Tigers rallied from being down three games to one behind the excellent pitching of Mickey Lolich to win the series.
-Brock once again stole seven bases and was the leading hitter in the series, posting a .464 batting average with 6 runs and 5 runs batted in.
+In Game 7, Brock was picked off base by Lolich, extinguishing a possible Cardinals rally.
+The Tigers rebounded from being down three games to one behind the excellent pitching of Mickey Lolich to win the series.
+Brock once again stole seven bases and was the leading hitter in the series, posting a .464 batting average with six runs and five runs batted in.

 Beginning in 1969, Brock produced six consecutive seasons with 190 hits or better.
 He was named NL Player of the Month for the first of three times in his career in May 1971 with a .405 batting average and 8 stolen bases.
 In August 1973, he broke a record set by Ty Cobb when he stole his 50th base of the season, marking the ninth time he had stolen 50 or more bases in a season.
 Brock won his second NL Player of the Month Award in August 1974, marking one of only four times the award was given to a player who slugged below .500.

-In 1972, Brock improved on Maury Wills' method by, instead of trying to maximize lead off distance, focusing on starting with a little momentum.
-"Brock pioneered the rolling start," states a later Sports Illustrated article, which also maintains that base-stealing tends to be over-rated as a factor in team success.
+In 1972, rather than trying to maximize his lead, the traditional method for setting up a stolen base, Brock pioneered the “rolling start”.